ensonic/ensonic.github.io/index.md

 sudo rpm -U bitwig-studio-$V-2.x86_64.rpm
 ```

 I am using the stock gnome desktop.
-I installed this [cpufreq](https://github.com/konkor/cpufreq) add-on
+I installed this [cpufreq](https://github.com/konkor/cpufreq)
-to switch the govenor to performance mode.
+add-on to switch the govenor to performance mode.
 This gives less jitter on the dsp graph.

+And I used the [realtime-config quick-scan](https://github.com/raboof/realtimeconfigquickscan)
+script to tweak some system settings.
+I am not using a preempt-rt kernel though, for composing
+5.8 ms latency are more than enough.